spiritedmedia/systems/web-servers/spiritedmedia.com/README.md

 - Only requests to PHP pages are cached in Redis
 - Requests with query strings in the URL are cached but some query parameters are ignored.
 See https://github.com/spiritedmedia/spiritedmedia/pull/3086
 - Check the `X-SRCache-Fetch-Status` header of the response in Dev tools to determine if the page was cached or not (HIT or MISS or BYPASS)
+- You can flush the entire Redis cache by SSHing into the server and running `./flush-redis.sh`

 <img width="678" alt="Look for X-SRCache-Fetch-Status" src="https://cloud.githubusercontent.com/assets/867430/17533469/d8069d7c-5e52-11e6-965e-3b1a68c54788.png">